LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_Ginkgo.rst

    It is *highly* recommended to employ this criterion when using Ginkgo solvers with SUNDIALS, but it is optional.

-Once we have created out stopping critierion, we create a Ginkgo solver factory object and wrap it in a :cpp:type:`sundials::ginkgo::LinearSolver` object.
+Once we have created our stopping critierion, we create a Ginkgo solver factory object and wrap it in a :cpp:type:`sundials::ginkgo::LinearSolver` object.
 In this example, we create a Ginkgo conjugate gradient solver: